 The A-STAR UK study was formally opened for recruitment in the summer of 2018.
 Since then, it has enrolled patients from 25 locations across England, Wales and Scotland.

 A-STAR Ireland, led by Professor Alan Irvine (based in Dublin), is now also up and running!
 The first participants from A-STAR Ireland were enrolled at St James’s Hospital Dublin, and South Infirmary – Victoria University Hospital Cork, in 2022.

 There are many more sites that are due to open over the next few months across both the UK and Ireland.
 To date (May 2023) over 550 patients have been recruited, both adults and children.

 A-STAR bio – moving towards personalised medicine

 There is increasing recognition that atopic eczema is a highly complex condition with multiple causes and pathways.
-As well as the observational data collection, A-STAR also has an embedded bioresource.
+As well as the observational data collection, A-STAR also has an embedded Bioresource that is being set up at a limited number of existing centres.
 Participants have the option of giving blood and other tissue samples.
 A-STAR analyses DNA through these samples to understand why participants are more likely to suffer from eczema and why they respond better or worse to a specific treatment.
 This should lead to a more personalised approach in treating atopic eczema in the future.

-For more information about A-STAR, see the A-STAR website.
+For more information about A-STAR, please do visit the A-STAR website.